 Everyone should spend time off the grid at some point in their lives.
 I know… I know… Now, you might be wondering where this article could possibly go to either encourage you or discourage you from going off the grid.
 And if you’re already in the adulting life phase, it might not be a feasible reality.
 Although, you can still do a long weekend camping in the backcountry (as an alternative).
 Let me tell you my solo female backcountry experience and the profound things going off the grid taught me.

-Either way, stay with me, keep reading, and you’re likely to be intrigued or inspired with my true story going off the grid for a summer internship in Utah and the seven life lessons learned.
+Keep reading, I hope you’re intrigued or inspired by my true story going off the grid for a summer internship in Utah and the seven life lessons I learned.

-To explain, I moved away from home at 18 to attend college.
-I was a young girl from a small town in South Dakota who couldn’t wait to see how big the world truly was.
+I moved away from home when I was 18 to attend college.
+I was from a small town in South Dakota and couldn’t wait to see how big the world truly was.

 The travel bug must have been inherited from my parents, who lived all over the world due to my late father’s 20+ year career as a marine.

 As a young woman, I had zero desire to marry and start a family.
-To emphasize, I was a lone wolf in this venture.
+I was a lone wolf in this venture.
 I could feel it in my blood.
-However, there was a calling to see the world, travel, and experience as many new things as possible.
+There was a calling to see the world, travel, and experience as many new things as possible.

-Significantly, that dream came true upon receiving a full academic scholarship to a college in Western Colorado.
-It was the golden ticket to the next phase in my life.
+That dream came true when I received a full academic scholarship to a college in Western Colorado.
+This was the golden ticket to the next phase in my life.

 I didn’t know anyone when I moved away to go to college states away from my family, but I knew other things were calling my name.
-A quiet whisper and invisible force were pulling me in a new direction.
+A quiet whisper and invisible force was pulling me in a new direction.
 You couldn’t see the force or touch it, but it was undeniably there.
-It was a feeling deep in the gut, the soul.
+It was a feeling deep in my gut and soul.

-I went to undergraduate school in Western Colorado, an incredible outdoor recreation mecca.
+I went to undergraduate school in Western Colorado which is an incredible outdoor recreation mecca.

-I spent four years in college exploring the outdoors with the Outdoor Program and never wanted the adventures to end.
+I spent four years in college exploring the outdoors with the college outdoor program and never wanted the adventures to end.
 We traveled all over the desert Southwest and even Central America.

-Being a desert rat, as Abbey says, was high on my life priority list at the time.
-As a matter of fact, living in the desert and finding a job was my number one life motive.
+Being a “desert rat,” as Abbey says, was high on my life priority list at the time.
+As a matter of fact, living in the desert and finding a job was my number one motive in life.

-Like all senior soon-to-be graduates anxious to brave the adult world, I found the internship before graduating with help from an advisor.
+Like all senior soon-to-be graduates anxious to brave the adult world, I found an internship before graduating with help from my advisor.
 The summer after graduation, I secured a position working for a network bridging newly emerged science graduates with the National Park Service.

-I had landed a sweet post-grad internship working in the desert outside.
+I had landed a sweet post-grad internship working in the Utah desert outdoors.

-After all, I chose my undergraduate degree in Biology because I love nature and being outdoors.
-There were also super high hopes of working for the National Park Service as a career.
+I chose my undergraduate degree in Biology because I have always loved nature and being outdoors.
+At the time, I had high hopes of making a career with the National Park Service.

-In this case, not truly understanding what I had signed up for, all that mattered at the time was that the job meant being outdoors conducting qualitative and quantitative plant and soil surveys for the National Park Service in Utah.
+Not truly understanding what I had signed up for, all that mattered at the time was that the job meant being outdoors doing qualitative and quantitative plant and soil surveys for the National Park Service in Utah.

 Utah, one of my favorite places in the world.
-A dream come true!
+Yes, this was a dream come true.

 The day after graduation, I was driving to Moab to start work.

-I had nothing but my backpacking backpack filled with summer clothes, toiletries, hiking boots, Chaco sandals (like these), my car, and camping gear.
+I had nothing but my backpacking backpack filled with summer clothes, toiletries, hiking boots, Chaco sandals, my car, and camping gear.

 I left everything behind in a storage unit except my dog.
-By all means, the dog went to stay with my parents for the summer.
+So, my dog went to stay with my parents for the summer.
 I didn’t have a choice.
 I had a job, I needed to make money, I was already dirt poor, and the dog couldn’t come with me on the job.

-Despite having this opportunity, it was sad leaving the dog behind and saying my goodbyes.
+Despite having this opportunity, it was sad leaving my dog behind and saying my goodbyes.
 But I persevered and did what I had to do.

-I learned about hostels backpacking through Central America in college with the Outdoor Program.
+I learned about hostels backpacking through Central America when I was in college.
 Hostels were a cheap place to lay my head.
 Cheap was important back then.
 I had very little money.
 I’m talking like I felt rich if I had $100 in my checking account.